-According to the Center for Disease Control and Protection (CDC), stroke is the fifth leading cause of death in the United States, claiming approximately 140,000 lives every year.
-Every 40 seconds, somebody in the U.S. has a stroke, and every 4 minutes, someone dies of a stroke.
-Each year, over 795,000 individuals in the U.S. experience a stroke.
+According to the Center for Disease Control and Prevention (CDC), stroke is the fifth leading cause of death in the United States, claiming approximately 140,000 lives every year.
+Every 40 seconds, somebody in the United States has a stroke, and every four minutes, someone dies of a stroke.
+Each year, over 795,000 individuals in the United States experience a stroke.
 Of those 795,000, around 610,000 of them are first-time strokes.

-Approximately every 1 in 4 stokes in the US are in individuals who have previously had one.
-Strokes can strike at any age, however, nearly 3-quarters of strokes happen in individuals 65 and over.
+Approximately every 1 in 4 strokes in the United States are in individuals who have previously had one.
+Strokes can strike at any age, however, nearly three quarters of strokes happen in individuals 65 and over.

-It is important that you know these 8 early signs of a stroke so you can detect them and get help to minimize the consequences of this potentially life-threatening event.
-In most cases, the first three are the most obvious signs and part of 4-letter acronym F.A.S.T., warning signs recommended by the American Stroke Association to spot and know when to call 9-1-1.
+It is important that you know these eight early signs of a stroke so you can detect them and get help to minimize the consequences of this potentially life-threatening event.
+In most cases, the first three are the most obvious signs and part of the four-letter acronym F.A.S.T., warning signs recommended by the American Stroke Association to spot and know when to call 9-1-1.

 1. Face Drooping

 According to Caitlin Loomis, MD and Michael T. Mullen, MD, there are different areas in the brain or brainstem that could cause facial drooping or weakness when affected by stroke.
-When stroke occurs in the brain, it affects the mouth but not the eye or forehead.
-Strokes that strike the brainstem usually affect the mouth, eye, and forehead.
-Presenting as the entire one side of the face drooping.
+When stroke occurs in the brain, it affects the mouth but not the eyes or forehead.
+Strokes that strike the brainstem usually affect the mouth, eyes, and forehead, presenting as the entire one side of the face drooping.

 2. Arm Weakness on One Side of the Body